 - 1 pound of ‘basket cheese’ (not sure what this is?
 See your local Italian deli for guidance & purchase)

 - 3 raw eggs

 - 1 pound of whole milk ricotta cheese

 Note: You’ll need a heavy-walled 2-quart baking pan for this – a flimsy foil pan will not work well, as the pie will be heavy and will need the support.

 Make your pie crust first.
-If you are pressed for time or don’t want to make your own crust, you can substitute with a store bought version (not recommended).
+If you are pressed for time or don’t want to make your own crust, you can substitute with a store bought version.
 Then beat raw eggs, basket cheese, ground pepper and ricotta cheese together – this will be the egg/cheese mix.

 This is the blending of raw eggs (3), basket cheese, black pepper and ricotta cheese.